Living Landscape Function Calculator

 What is the Living Landscape Function Calculator?

 The Living Landscape Function Calculator includes plant databases from across the United States.
-The tool is free for the first five analyses, but users must register with their email address.
-Unlimited use of the tool is available to subscribers for $50 per year.
+The tool is free, but users must register with their email address.
+We are supported by donations which are tax deductible and greatly appreciated.